 In multi-storey buildings, it’s useful to include a tactile cross-sectional map of the building, indicating the number of floors and the features and services provided on each floor.

 Use directional TWSIs or textural contrasts in floor materials, detectable by a long cane and underfoot, to lead individuals directly from the main entrance to the building directory.
 In multi-storey buildings, they should be used from the elevator to the floor directories.

 If using a tactile map, careful planning is necessary.
 Like braille, tactile diagrams require additional space.
 Information presented on tactile maps will likely need to be condensed.
-CNIB can provide assistance with the design or production of appropriate tactile maps.
+The CNIB Foundation can provide assistance with the design or production of appropriate tactile maps.